nathanielhall/starter-app/README.md

 - [TSLint in 2019](https://medium.com/palantir/tslint-in-2019-1a144c2317a9)
 - [The future of TypeScript on ESLint](https://eslint.org/blog/2019/01/future-typescript-eslint)

-So, lets compare typescript-eslint and babel-eslint.
+So, I'll compare typescript-eslint and babel-eslint.
 The big difference here is the transpiler used.

 ### Articles comparing Babel & TypeScript